 Q2 - The initial case definition for your investigation into abortion in pigs is provided by iSIKHNAS.
 Discuss the strengths and weaknesses of this case definition and the associated information.

 Answer to Q2 – this is for group discussion and the answers may vary depending on the area the participants are from.
 The participants may use different codes to report this disease.
-Get them to write a list on the butcher paper and discuss the results.
+Get them to write a list on the Flipchart paper and discuss the results.

 In general the iSIKHNAS definitions used to report disease will be broad and not very specific for a target disease.